mitocw/latex2edx/README.md

                         update policy.json from settings in latex file --suppress-policy-settings
-                        suppress policy settings from XML files --suppress-verticals  do not automatically add extra verticals needed for Studio compatibility
-  -S, --section-only    export only edXsections (sequentials) -- no course or
+                        suppress policy settings from XML files --suppress-verticals  do not automatically add extra verticals needed for Studio compatibility -S, --section-only    export only edXsections (sequentials) -- no course or chapters -x, --xml-only        export only xbundle xml file -- no separate course content --units-only          export only units, including problem, html -- no course, chapter, section --timestamp           add timestamps at the bottom of each HTML page --timestamp-revision=TIMESTAMP_REVISION
-                        chapters
-  -x, --xml-only        export only xbundle xml file -- no separate course
-                        content
-  --units-only          export only units, including problem, html -- no
-                        course, chapter, section
+                        additional revision number to add to the timestamp --timestamp-threshold=TIMESTAMP_THRESHOLD
-  --popups              enable equation and figure popup windows on clicking
+                        minimum number of elements in HTML, for a timestamp to be added --popups              enable equation and figure popup windows on clicking their references --add-wrap            add a standard latex wrapper, with documentclass and begin{document}...end{document}
-                        their references
   --allow-directories   allow subdirectory structure in the xml output --output-course-unit-tests=OUTPUT_CUTSET
                         filename in which to output answer box unit test set (YAML format) for the course, made for testing with edxcut
 ```

 Example